OrderFlow by Mentilead Back to Home

 Customers search by SKU or product name, upload CSV files for bulk ordering, save frequently ordered lists for one-click reordering, and check out directly through Shopify's native checkout.
 Everything happens on your storefront domain, matching your store's look and feel seamlessly.

 OrderFlow works on any Shopify plan — from Basic to Shopify Plus.
-For Plus merchants, additional B2B features like company-specific pricing and draft order approvals are available on the Plus plan.
+The Standard plan includes B2B market-based catalog pricing for stores using Shopify Markets with catalog price lists.
+The Plus plan additionally adds company-specific pricing, payment terms, and draft order approvals.
 Whether you have 50 products or 50,000, OrderFlow handles your catalog with instant search and smart caching.

 The admin dashboard gives you a complete overview of your quick order activity: orders placed, revenue generated, active buyers, and a guided setup checklist to get you up and running fast.